kennysmithed/oels2023/oels_practical_wk8.md

 };
 ```

-So we initially specify the default ordering of the choices as `["fresh_dill","dry_dill"]`, then in `on_start` we randomise that order, set `choices` to the new randomised order and then make a note in `data` of that randomised order, under the heading `button_choices`.
+So we initially specify the choices as `[]` (i.e. there are none), then in `on_start` we randomise the order of `["fresh_dill", "dry_dill"]`, set `choices` to that randomised order and then make a note in `data` of that randomised order, under the heading `button_choices`.
 Then in `on_finish` (i.e. after the participant has pressed a button) we use the `response` information recorded automatically to work out which choice the participant selected, and store that in `data` as `button_selected`.
 By this point you might be getting a bit puzzled about the various parameters of `trial.data` associated with the participant's response, so to try to help you keep those straight:

 - `data.response` is the button index recorded automatically by the plugin - this will be 0 if they clicked the first (leftmost) button, 1 for the second button, etc.
 - `data.button_choices` is where we record our randomised trial choices.
 If we don't record this somewhere we have no idea what actual choice ("fresh_dill" or "dry_dill") response 0 or response 1 corresponds to.